- Download our Shanghai Schools Guide

 Kangqiao

-This is an industrial zone located at the south of Pudong.
-There are a number of villa compounds and supermarkets owing to the presence of a few international schools.
+Boasting a mix of modern apartments and traditional homes, Kangqiao is an industrial zone in the south of Pudong that is becoming increasingly popular among expats.
 Compared to Jinqiao, the area is more spread out and not as well planned, with a slightly rural feel.
-Nevertheless, Kangqiao includes some newly built shopping malls and a large number of expat families enjoy living in the area.
+Nevertheless, many expat families enjoy living in the area because of the international schools and convenient supermarkets in Kangqiao.

 Puxi